 cases, controlling WebRTC requires modifying SDP directly.

-is only one aspect of the many issues the SDP approach creates for
+one aspect of the many issues the SDP approach creates for

 developers.
 Needlessly, an offer / answer state machine is imposed

 While the currently mandated SDP based API allows developers to

 quickly implement basic calling demos and interoperability with some